-While a longer (and higher capacity) form factor, called the E1.L, is available, many enterprises will realize that the E1.S will satisfy the needs for capacity, longevity, and performance.
-In addition, the E1.S allows for the popular 1U servers to accommodate up to 32 front-mounted drives, which are also easily serviceable.
-Finally, all of the E1.S models (currently five widths are available) reflect different heat sink sizes.
-As stated above, the more use and higher the SSD performance, the more heat is produced.
+While a longer (and higher capacity) form factor, called the E1.L, is available, many enterprises will realize that the E1.S will satisfy capacity, longevity, and performance needs.
+In addition, the E1.S allows the popular 1U servers to accommodate up to 32 front-mounted drives, which are also easily serviceable.
+Finally, all-flash vendors produce E1.S models reflecting EDSFF acceptance utilizing different heat sink sizes.
+Some models are only available directly from the media vendor to the hyperscale customer.